Hello, I'm

 I develop engineering solutions for high-performance applications with a focus on production metal additive manufacturing.

-I am also a designer/maker/artist playing with new and old technologies.
+I am also a designer/maker/artist playing with digital and analog technologies.
 Maximally interactive, silly, beautiful, functional, fun.

 I post open-source 3D models to Printables and Cults3D, and maintain an archive at Thingiverse.